tim-roberts1/tva/website/docs/development/getting-started/faq.md

 ```

 Of course, using plain JSX html tags will gain you the biggest performance boost, but you can easily see how much more flexible headless options are.
 Your imagination is your guide.

+## What does TVA stand for?

+TVA is a reference to the Marvel Universe faction which monitors the timeline to make sure everything is how it should be (Time Variance Authority).
+Just like the TVA, we on the design system team are similar in that we monitor and make sure everything is how it should be for the brand!